Please note: This website is optimized for Internet Explorer 9 or higher. Please consider downloading the latest version, or using Chrome or Firefox.

 Test System

-In early December, BC Assessment provided early notification to property owners who are projected to expect a large increase above the average change in their local taxing jurisdiction (i.e., municipality) on their upcoming 2023 assessment notice.
+In early December, BC Assessment provides early notification to property owners expected to see a large value increase above the average change in their local taxing jurisdiction (i.e., municipality) on their upcoming assessment notice released in January.

-Additionally, properties that were projected to have a classification and or exemption change were also notified.
+Additionally, properties that are expected to have a classification and or exemption change are also notified.

 Why did I receive an Early Notification Letter?